sjain-stanford/wrkstn-setup/README.md

 Cuda compilation tools, release 9.0, V9.0.176
 ```

 18. In case of two GPUs, in order to dedicate one for X display and another for CUDA compute, follow the steps listed [here](http://nvidia.custhelp.com/app/answers/detail/a_id/3029/~/using-cuda-and-x) or [PDF-1](cuda/Two_GPU_config-CUDA_Compute_and_X_Display.pdf) and [PDF-2](cuda/Two_GPU_config-StackOverflow.pdf).
-For instance to force GPU 1 (K420) to X Display and GPU 2 (1080 Ti) to CUDA compute, find Bus ID of K420 using `nvidai-smi -a` and add this line to `/etc/X11/xorg.conf` under 'Device' section to force K420 for X display:
+For instance to force GPU 1 (K420) to X Display and GPU 2 (1080 Ti) to CUDA compute, find Bus ID of K420 using `nvidia-smi -a` and add this line to `/etc/X11/xorg.conf` under 'Device' section to force K420 for X display:
 ```
 BusID    "PCI:2:0:0"
 ```